Upgrade Your Ingredients This Festive Season

 - Look for recipes that use nut flour like chestnut and almond instead of white flour.
 They are gluten free and higher in fiber.

-- Try a protein smoothie instead of breakfast cereal.
-You could use Xtend Life's Zupaprotein Greenz
+- Try a healthy smoothie instead of breakfast cereal.
+You could use Xtend Life's Zupafood Greenz

 - Replace your coffee with a delicious turmeric latte (golden milk).